Learning by Doing: Evidence from Bankruptcy Judges

 54 Pages Posted: 8 Dec 2017 Last revised: 2 Feb 2020

-Exploiting the within-district random assignment of large corporate Chapter 11 filings, we estimate the speed with which judges learn to manage complex corporate restructuring.
+Exploiting the random assignment of corporate bankruptcy filings, we estimate the speed with which judges learn to manage complex corporate restructuring.
 Despite significant prior experience, new judges rule slower on motions and their cases spend more time in bankruptcy.
-The learning curve is approximately one year for the average filing, but four years for the most complex filings.
+Bankruptcy judges' learning curve is approximately one year for the average filing, but four years for the most complex filings.
 Exposure to more corporate cases and a greater diversity of businesses accelerates judges' learning.
-Firms assigned to experienced judges are more likely to reorganize but not more likely to refile for bankruptcy, and their creditors have higher recovery rates.
-The empirical findings are robust to controlling for judge fixed characteristics and general skills.
-Our evidence has implications for on-the-job training for workers involved with complex tasks.
+Complex filings assigned to experienced judges are more likely to reorganize but not more likely to refile for bankruptcy, and their creditors have higher recovery rates.

 Keywords: bankruptcy judges, human capital, learning by doing, job-specific skills